Dalit bangladesh discrimination discriminatie

 Read more below

-In its research into international supply chains, Arisa encounters a wide range of discriminatory practices in the workplace.
-Gender, religion, caste and tribal background determine workersemployment opportunities and affect how they can perform their work and how they are treated in the workplace.
+In its research on international supply chains, Arisa encounters a wide range of discriminatory practices in the workplace.
+Gender, religion, caste and tribal background often determine workers’ employment opportunities and affect how they can perform their jobs and how they are treated in the workplace.

-While Arisa addresses all forms of discrimination in its work, it focuses on caste-based discrimination; an issue deeply rooted in South Asian societies.
-In India, Bangladesh and Pakistan, many laws are in place that counter caste-based discrimination and are in place to protect all residents and citizens of these countries.
-However, implementation of these laws remains poor.
+While our work addresses all forms of discrimination, we focus especially on caste-based discrimination, an issue deeply rooted in South Asian societies.
+India, Bangladesh and Pakistan have many laws to combat caste-based discrimination and to protect all residents and citizens of these countries.
+However, the implementation of these laws remains poor.

 Caste-based discrimination

-In studies on supply chains, it is apparent that where there are many labour rights violations, Dalits are often the victims.
-They are usually uneducated, mistreated, and assigned only the dirtiest and most dangerous work.
-Dalits suffer all kinds of discrimination in the workplace: for example, they have to use separate transport, have to eat and drink separately, have segregated sleeping and working areas, and have to perform all kinds of extra cleaning activities.
+Studies of supply chains show that, where there are many labour rights violations, Scheduled Caste people are often the victims.
+They are usually uneducated, mistreated and given only the dirtiest and most dangerous jobs.
+Comprising a large number of people, they suffer all kinds of discrimination in the workplace: for example, they have to use separate transport, have to eat and drink separately, have segregated sleeping and working areas, and have to perform extra cleaning activities.

 The link between caste and religion